Barcelona is a well-known destination for travelers who wish to have a good mix of fun and culture in a modern setting.

 This is one of Gaudí’s main residential buildings and one of the most imaginative houses in the history of architecture.
 This building is more sculpture than a building.
 The façade is a varied and harmonious mass of undulating stone that, along with its forged iron balconies, explores the irregularities of the natural world.
 UNESCO recognized this building as World Heritage in 1984.

 3. Parc Güell

 Parc Güell was built between 1900 and 1914 and today is part of the UNESCO World Heritage.
 This is a garden complex that houses a series of dynamically designed buildings, including Gaudí’s house.
 Most buildings have the “trencadis” (surfaces covered with irregular ceramic pieces) that is characteristic of Gaudí and Art Nouveau.
-The colonnade hall and the terrace with serpentine shapes are the most popular places of this park.
-This park is the perfect place to walk quietly while enjoying nature and looking at Gaudí’s artwork.
+The colonnaded hall and the terrace with serpentine shapes are the most famous places in this park.
+This park is the perfect place to take a peaceful stroll while enjoying nature and looking at Gaudí’s artwork.

 4. Palau Güell